 Still, the name Kempinski survived.
 Dr. Friedrich Unger, son of Richard and grandson of Berthold, returned to Germany after the war.
 In 1951, he began construction of a hotel.
 The address was Kurfürstendamm 27 – precisely where the former Kempinski restaurant once stood.

 February 1951, laying the hotel cornerstone

-The hotel’s grand opening and successful launch could not have been more fortuitous.
-Although the divided city still suffered from postwar fallout, Berliners set their sights on their city’s future and the imminent Wirtschaftswunder (economic miracle).
-A local Berlin newspaper’s headline proclaiming the Kempinski Hotel grand opening in 1952 aptly captured the spirit of postwar Berlin:
+The hotel’s grand opening and successful launch could not have come at a better time.
+Although the divided city was still suffering from the war’s impact, Berliners set their sights on their city’s future and the imminent Wirtschaftswunder (economic miracle).
+A local Berlin newspaper’s headline proclaiming the Kempinski Hotel grand opening in 1952 captured the spirit of postwar Berlin:

 "Kempinski is back: Berlin will rise again"